Health insurance in Germany: the intro you should really read first

 - All German residents must have adequate coverage.
 That’s the law.

 - The German health insurance system is split into 2 types of providers: public & private.
-Both types provide the same standard coverage (also set by law) but you get better perks & policies with private providers in some areas.

 - Students are eligible to special cheaper rates and conditions.

 - Freelancers have to bear all costs on their own.
 Artists can apply for special support to cover half the contributions though.